erewok/servant-py/README.md

 main = writePythonForAPI testApi requests (result </> "api.py")
 ```

+#### Generated Python Code

-If you build this and run it, you will get some output that looks like the following:
+If you build the above and run it, you will get some output that looks like the following:

 ```python